 Tip #2: Destigmatize Safety Event Reporting

 One of the most effective ways to destigmatize safety event reporting is by implementing a Good Catch Program.
 In essence, this is a campaign that rewards staff for making a “good catch” and reporting the details of the near miss or close call.
 Near misses are often precursors to incidents or patient harm events.
 In fact, studies suggest that for every adverse event reported, there are between 3 and 300 near misses.
-By increasing good catch reporting, your team will be able to recognize otherwise lost opportunities to prevent incidents.
-Slowly but surely, a stronger reporting culture will emerge and you’ll have the data you need to make effective changes to flawed processes, including many involving the priority areas underscored in the NPSGs.
+By encouraging good catch reporting, you empower your team to recognize and act on potential risks, leading to fewer missed opportunities for preventing harm.

 Tip #3: Rely on Subject Matter Experts